flutter/website/src/content/ai-toolkit/custom-LLM-providers.md

 ## Examples

-The [Gemini provider][] and [Verter provider][] implementations are nearly identical and provide a good starting point for your own custom provider.
+The [Gemini provider][] and [Vertex provider][] implementations are nearly identical and provide a good starting point for your own custom provider.
 If you’d like to see an example provider implementation with all of the calls to the underlying LLM stripped away, check out the [Echo example app][], which simply formats the user’s prompt and attachments as Markdown to send back to the user as its response.